-- 7.1 The following decisions made under the Anti-Corruption Code may be challenged by the ICC or the Participant who is the subject of the decision (as applicable) solely and exclusively by appeal to CAS as set out in this Article 7: - 7.1.1 a decision by the Chairman of the ICC Code of Conduct Commission not to lift a Provisional Suspension; - 7.1.2 a decision that a charge of breach of the Anti-Corruption Code should be dismissed for procedural or jurisdictional reasons; - 7.1.3 a decision that an offence under the Anti-Corruption Code has (or has not) been committed; and/or

-- 7.1.4 a decision to impose (or not to impose) sanctions, including the appropriateness of any sanction imposed for an offence under the Anti-Corruption Code. - 7.2 For the avoidance of any doubt, no party shall have any right of appeal against (a) an Agreed Sanction imposed pursuant to Article 5.1.12; or (b) decisions by the Chairman of the ACU made pursuant to Article 6.8. - 7.3 Decisions being appealed shall remain in effect and binding pending resolution of the appeal. - 7.4 The deadline for filing an appeal to CAS shall be twenty-one (21) days from the date of receipt of the written reasoned decision by the appealing party.
-To be a valid filing under this Article, a copy of an appeal filed by the Participant must also be served on the same day on the ICC (which will thereafter provide a copy to the National Cricket Federation to which the Participant is affiliated. - 7.5 In all appeals to CAS pursuant to this Article 7: - 7.5.1 CAS's Code of Sports-related Arbitration shall apply, save as amended below. - 7.5.2 Where required in order to do justice (for example to cure procedural errors at the first instance hearing), the appeal shall take the form of a re-hearing de novo of the issues raised by the case.
-In all other cases, the appeal shall not take the form of a de novo hearing but instead shall be limited to a consideration of whether the decision being appealed was erroneous. - 7.5.3 The governing law shall be English law and the appeal shall be conducted in English, unless the parties agree otherwise. - 7.5.4 The decision of CAS on the appeal shall be final and binding on all parties, and no right of appeal shall lie from the CAS decision.
+- 7.1 The following decisions made under the Anti-Corruption Code may be challenged by the Prosecuting Authority or the Participant who is the subject of the decision (as applicable) solely and exclusively by appeal to the Appeals Body established under the Prosecuting Authority's rules and in accordance with the procedures set out in such rules: - 7.1.1 a decision not to lift a Provisional Suspension; - 7.1.2 a decision that a charge of breach of the Anti-Corruption Code should be dismissed for procedural or jurisdictional reasons; - 7.1.3 a decision that an offence under the Anti-Corruption Code has (or has not) been committed; and/or - 7.1.4 a decision to impose (or not to impose) sanctions, including the appropriateness of any sanction imposed for an offence under the Anti-Corruption Code. - 7.2 For the avoidance of any doubt, no party shall have any right of appeal against (a) an Agreed Sanction imposed pursuant to Article 5.1.3; or (b) decisions by the Prosecuting Authority made pursuant to Article 6.8. - 7.3 Decisions being appealed shall remain in effect and binding pending resolution of the appeal. - 7.4 The deadline for filing an appeal to the relevant Appeals Body shall be twenty-one (21) days from the date of receipt of the written reasoned decision by the appealing party.
+To be a valid filing under this Article, a copy of an appeal filed by the Participant must also be served on the same day on the other party to the appeal.. - 7.5 In all appeals to the relevant Appeals Body pursuant to this Article 7: - 7.5.1 Where required in order to do justice (for example to cure procedural errors at the first instance hearing), the appeal shall take the form of a re-hearing de novo of the issues raised by the case.
+In all other cases, the appeal shall not take the form of a de novo hearing but instead shall be limited to a consideration of whether the decision being appealed was erroneous. - 7.5.2 Where the Prosecuting Authority is the ICC, the governing law shall be English law and the appeal shall be conducted in English, unless the parties agree otherwise.
+Where the Prosecuting Authority is a National Cricket Federation, the governing law shall be the law nominated and advised in writing to Participants by the relevant National Cricket Federation and the appeal shall be conducted in English, unless the parties agree otherwise. - 7.5.3 The decision of the Appeals Body on the appeal shall be final and binding on all parties, and no right of appeal shall lie from the Appeals Body's decision.